mskf3000/Tutorials-and-Cheat-Sheets/Sed.md

 ***

-*Sed (c) by Jack Szwergold; written January 24, 2016.
+*Sed (c) by Jack Szwergold; written on January 24, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*